Starting with data

-You can also exclude certain parts of a data frame using the “
+You can also exclude certain indices of a data frame using the

-surveys_200) containing only the observations from row 200 of the
+surveys_200) containing only the data in row 200 of the

 nrow()gave you the number of rows in a

-- Use that number to pull out just that last row in the data frame
+- Use that number to pull out just that last row from the

 - Compare that with what you see as the last row using

 - Pull out that last row using

 nrow()to extract the row that is in the middle of the data frame.
 Store the content of this row in an object named